TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `python3 manage.py runserver`

-14) To create an admin account, open a new terminal, re-activate the virtual environment and type and follow the instructions:
+14) To create an admin account, open a new terminal, re-activate the virtual environment with:

 `source ~/venvs/Epitome/bin/activate`

-and

 `cd ~/Epitome`

-and
+and follow the instructions after typing:

 `python3 manage.py createsuperuser`